 We offer free grafting demonstration classes for beginners, plus experts are available to answer your fruit-growing questions.

-This year’s event will be Late January, 2018 at the Santa Rosa Veterans’ Memorial.
+The upcoming annual scion exchange will be held on Saturday, January 26, 2019 at the Santa Rosa Veterans’ Memorial.
 Check our upcoming events page for additional details.
 Members also share scions throughout the year – membership info here.

 Members-only early access: 9:00 a.m – 10:00 a.m